-Prospect Mountain Trail is a 2.7 mile heavily trafficked out and back trail located near Lake George, NY that features a lake and is rated as moderate.
+Prospect Mountain Trail is a 3.2 mile heavily trafficked out and back trail located near Lake George, New York that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Moderate hike up old tramway trail from Lake George Village to the top of Prospect Mountain with great views of the southern end of Lake George.
 A beautiful hike (especially in the fall) that includes some varied terrain.
 The trail starts with an enclosed bridge that crosses over the Northway (I-87) and then proceeds as a typical Adirondack style trail.
 The beginning in fairly easy with some steeper sections starting around midway.
 You can also drive the road up the mountain for $10.
 If you plan ahead there is an alternate and very enjoyable route down the other side of Prospect that ends at the Lake George Recreational area - this dececnt includes a beautiful waterfall as well.
 If you choose this route you will need to leave a second car at that trailhead prior to your hike.